Is Wine Gluten Free?

 It’s hard enough being gluten free without being able to enjoy a glass of red or white with your meal.
-At Gluten Free & More we’re often asked, “Is wine gluten free?”
+We’re often asked, “Is wine gluten free?”
 Luckily, the resounding answer from experts is yes – wine is gluten free!
 So pour yourself a glass and let’s talk about how wine is made.

 Unlike beer, wine is typically made from grapes, which are a naturally gluten-free fruit.
 There are no hops, wheat, barley or other gluten-containing grains used in wine.
 Still, there are many issues with wine manufacturing that might have you to think twice about it.